Graphs whose vertices of degree at least 2 lie in a triangle: Acknowledgements

 \section{Acknowledgements}

-Min Chih Lin was partially supported by UBACyT Grants 20020190100126BA and 20020170100495BA, and CONICET grant PIP 11220200100084CO, Argentina.
-Abilio Lucena acknowledges the support of CNPq grant 309887/2018-6, Brazil Nelson Maculan was partially supported by CNPq and COPPETEC Foundation, Brazil.
-Veronica A. Moyano was partially supported by Universidad Nacional de General Sarmiento grant 30/1135, Argentina.
-Jayme L. Szwarfiter was partially supported by FAPERJ and CNPq, Brazil.
+Min Chih Lin was partially supported by CONICET grant PIP 11220200100084CO and UBACyT Grants 20020190100126BA and 20020170100495BA, Argentina.\\ Abilio Lucena acknowledges the support of CNPq grant 309887/2018-6, Brazil.\\ Nelson Maculan was partially supported by CNPq and COPPETEC Foundation, Brazil.\\ Veronica A. Moyano was partially supported by Universidad Nacional de General Sarmiento grant 30/1135, Argentina.\\ Jayme L. Szwarfiter was partially supported by FAPERJ and CNPq, Brazil.